Quickstart

 Format & trust differences.

-- TX embeds manifest/hashes/signatures; 7zip has checksums but no signing.
+tar xfworks); 7zip is its own container. - TX embeds manifest/hashes/signatures; 7zip has checksums but no signing.

 - TX has built-in parity; 7zip needs external parity.